Joint Forces Staff College

 The Joint Forces Staff College (JFSC), located in Norfolk, Virginia, was established as the Armed Forces Staff College in 1946 and incorporated into the National Defense University in August 1981.
 It educates and acculturates joint and multinational warfighters to plan and lead at the operational level.
 Military operations increasingly require the Armed Services to work jointly, and JFSC provides students the tools to operate in a joint environment.
-JFSC is composed of four schools, each with different student populations and purposes.
+JFSC is composed of three schools, each with different student populations and purposes.

 Mission

 The mission of the Joint Forces Staff College, a component of the National Defense University, is to educate national security professionals to plan and execute operational-level joint, multinational, and interagency operations to instill a primary commitment to joint, multinational, and interagency teamwork, attitudes, and perspectives.